Southeast American Indian Studies

 In the News

-UNCP to host several events to celebrate Lumbee Homecoming
+UNCP to host several events to celebrate 57th annual Lumbee Homecoming

-UNC Pembroke invites the public to celebrate the 56th annual Lumbee Homecoming, June 24-July 6, in Pembroke, NC.
+UNC Pembroke invites the public to celebrate the 57th annual Lumbee Homecoming, June 26-July 4, in Pembroke, NC.

 Join Us for an Event